Weekly Horoscope: A tarot reading of January 10 - January 16, 2022

 Pisces January 2022 Horoscope

 Dear Pisces, ‘The Universe’, wants you to know that no matter how choppy and turbulent the waters may be, you have the power and the ability to sail (or should I say, swim?) through and get to the other side.
-However, the path you must navigate through may be quite a tricky one – causing numerous mental and emotional triggers of sorts.
-However, rest assured that with patience, you shall persevere, and will eventually thrive.
+However, the path you must navigate through may be quite a tricky one, causing numerous mental and emotional triggers of sorts.
+However, rest assured that with patience, you shall persevere and eventually thrive.

 It’s so important for you to understand that you aren’t alone in this journey.
-There are many who not only are in the same boat as you but there are those in positions of power that are willing to lend a hand – provided you ask.
+There are many who not only are in the same boat as you but there are those in positions of power that are willing to lend a hand – if you ask.
 Yes, it’s important you ask for help instead of hoping it comes along the way automatically.
-Your consent – especially your spiritual consent is important.
+Your consent, especially your spiritual consent, is important.
 It’s how ‘The Universe’ knows you’re ready to accept and process it in order to achieve future successes.